openforis/sepal-doc/docs/source/team/contribute.rst

 Line breaks
 """""""""""

-The ReST directive for creating a line break in your documentation does not require any argument.
+The ReST directive for creating a line break does not require any argument.

 Here is an example: